- If Valoran is not working, you can update your graphics card driver or reinstall the game.

-Another workaround would be trying to run the game with administrator privileges.
-Then attempt to open the game once more.
+Another workaround would be trying to run the game with administrator privileges, then attempting to open the game once more.

 - Launch Task Manager in Windows 11 by typing Task Manager into the search box and clicking the result.

-- Under the Processes tab, find Riot processes (they usually have a Valorant or Riot logo).
-Click one and choose End task.
+- Under the Processes tab, find Riot processes (usually have a Valorant or Riot logo), click one and choose End task.

-If one of the Riot processes is not working properly, then that may be the main reason why Valorant is not opening.
-Closing the processes might help you resolve the issue.
+If one of the Riot processes is not working correctly, then may be why Valorant is not be opening.
+However, closing the processes might help you resolve the issue.